LaurentRDC/dissertation/content/introduction.md

 The extension of electron microscopy into time-domain studies is not new.
 This section will be limited to ultrafast electron scattering in the form of diffraction; see the review by King *et al.*[@King2005] for a historical perspective on ultrafast electron microscopy in general.
 As early as 1982, Gerard Mourou and Steve Williamson [@Mourou1982] followed the picosecond-scale transformation of an aluminum film following photoexcitation.
 In this work, the authors prepare \SI{100}{\pico\second} electron bunches using a streak camera.
 They note that the temporal resolution of the experiment is ultimately limited by the length of the electron bunch:

-> *The electron pulse width has been measured by using the camera in the normal streak mode and is found to be ~ 100 ps.
-This value departs significantly from the 15-ps pulse width expected.
+> *The electron pulse width has been measured by using the camera in the normal streak mode and is found to be $\sim$\SI{100}{\pico\second}.
+This value departs significantly from the \SI{15}{\pico\second} pulse width expected.
 The pulse broadening is due to the space-charge effect caused by the relatively high electron flux required to photograph the pattern with our present system.*

 The challenges of ultrafast electron scattering on the \SI{100}{\femto\second} time-scale were apparent in the first ultrafast electron scattering experiments.
 Measurements of atomic structure require high beam brightness (i.e. high signal-to-noise), but dense electron bunches experience space-charge repulsion (i.e. worsening time-resolution).
 The trade-off between signal-to-noise and time-resolution is represented as the expansion of the bunch length $l$:
 $$